neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartV/CodingGuideLines/PHP.rst

 When using abbreviations or acronyms remember to make them camel-cased as needed, no all-uppercase stuff.
-Admittedly there are a few places where we violate that rule willingly (FLOW3, TYPO3 – will not change) and historically (e.g. AOP – might change).
+Admittedly there are a few places where we violate that rule willingly (TYPO3 – will not change) and historically.

 Vendor namespaces
 -----------------

 The base for namespaces as well as package keys is the vendor namespace.
-Since FLOW3 is part of the TYPO3 project, the core team decided to choose "TYPO3" as our vendor namespace.
-The Object Manager for example is known under the class name ``TYPO3\FLOW3\Object\ObjectManager``.
+Since Flow is part of the TYPO3 project, the core team decided to choose "TYPO3" as our vendor namespace.
+The Object Manager for example is known under the class name ``TYPO3\Flow\Object\ObjectManager``.
 In our examples you will find the ``Acme`` vendor namespace.

 Why do we use vendor namespaces?
 This has two great benefits: first of all we don't need a